 Dr Tom Ellis is a Reader leading research in synthetic biology and synthetic genome engineering in the Department of Bioengineering.
 He has track record in synthetic biology, being author of over 25 publications in synthetic biology including work in Nature Methods, Nature Biotechnology, PNAS and Nature Reviews.
 He is leader of the UK-funded project to build a synthetic yeast chromosome for the international synthetic yeast project (Sc2.0).
-He co-leads the teaching of Imperial’s synthetic biology undergraduate module and has won multiple awards for teaching and for supervision of 4 of the UK’s most successful iGEM teams.
+He co-leads the teaching of Imperial’s synthetic biology undergraduate module and has won multiple awards for teaching and for supervision of iGEM teams.
 His research focuses on developing the foundational tools for accelerating, automating and scaling design-led synthetic biology, focusing on research projects in yeast (S. cerevisiae) and E. coli model organisms, as well as industrially relevant microbes such as Acetobacter, Geobacillus and Bacillus.

 For more information about Dr Ellis and his lab, please visit the Tom Ellis Lab Webpage